Quick Links

 Staff Reviews - Winter 2023-2024

 The first four are historical novels but none of them take place during WWII.
 Closing out this Winter 2024 reviews is a suspense (and historical) novel that is recommended by Kathy Kuna.
-Check out these new favorites from Crete Public Library staff. ~ Joy Stevenson, Library Director
+Check out these new favorites from Crete Public Library staff

 For more information, visit the library, or search the online library catalog.